 Steven Clark, Financial and Commercial Manager of 40-strong agency Tayburn told us:

 “We give transparency to our teams, so they have the information they need to manage jobs properly.

 “Today, designers, art-workers and account managers are knowledge workers, even mini-entrepreneurs, for us.
 The days of them doing isolated tasks in the dark are over.”

 Another way of looking at it is to consider how hard it is to hire people who already have the wider mindset.
-Gary Winder, the MD of REC, a 120-strong project-based environmental consulting company, knows how difficult it is to find people with not only the technical skills but also a consultative approach and a commercially aware mindset.
+The MD of a 120-strong project-based environmental consulting company knows how difficult it is to find people with not only the technical skills but also a consultative approach and a commercially aware mindset:

 “There’s a shortage of commercially aware consultants out there to hire, so you have to develop them.
 Synergist helps: It gives our teams a wider perspective, shows them the commercial implications of their decisions, and helps them prioritise and make the right decisions.”

 Perhaps this is the biggest payoff of them all.
 You can’t do your best work if you’re spending time on administrative grunt work.

 “One big reason for implementing Synergist was to avoid wasting so much time running the mechanics of the agency when we want to focus purely on clients.”
 HMA.